 Don’t: Never let leaves pile up in your gutters, and especially avoid leaving gutters full during the winter months.
 The snow, ice, and freezing temperatures can cause the leaves to make large blockages in your gutters, giving you additional work to do when you begin preparing your home for the spring.

-Your Local Resource for Windows, Doors, Lumber, and More
+Your Local Resource to Winterizing your home: Windows, Doors, Lumber, and More

 Johnson Lumber is your one-stop shop for everything you need for home updates or remodeling projects in Maryland.